zhanggyb/BlendInt/README.md

 ## License

-BILO (Blender Interface Library in OpenGL) is released under the LGPL v3 License.
+BlendInt (Blender Interface Library in OpenGL) is released under the LGPL v3 License.
 See the bundled LICENSE file for details.